jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 mainly that poetry has a more relaxed grammar, sentences are shorter and usually the main topic of the text is expressed in a limited number of words.

-For this example four datasets of different length have been generated.
-Each dataset is included in the next.
+For this example four datasets of different length have been generated (poetry1.txt to poetry4.txt).
+Each dataset is included in the next one.

 The data and the code are in the `\TextGeneration` directory.

+The data is transformed to one-hot encoding for building the classifier, assuming that the number of classes is the number of unique characters in the text.

+The architecture for this task is composed by:

+* A first RNN layer with input size the length of the training window with as many attributes per element in the sequence as unique characters.
+* Optionally several stacked RNN layers
+* A dense layer with softmax activation of size the number or characters

+Elements to play with:

+* The type of RNN (LSTM, GRU, SimpleRNN)
+* The dropout
+* The number of layers

 ### Sequence to sequence (Addition)